Clement3/yefi/README.md

 # Yefi

-A starter template with Express and TypeScript
+A starter template with Express, TypeScript, Mangoose and Mustache

 ## Getting Started
 ### Prerequisites